-- For information about Healthcare Career Opportunities, see the UNMC Health Career Book. - To make connections in your community, contact local hospitals, healthcare clinics, zoo, nurses, doctors, veterinarians. - To learn more about the pathway from DNA code to visible physical traits, see the Ubeats Grade 9-10 module From DNA to Protein. - To explore how some genes are "hidden" and do not show up in a person's traits, see the Ubeats Grade 9-10 module Gene Expression. - Classroom activities about protein synthesis can be explored on the Duckster site Biology for Kids.
+- For information about Healthcare Career Opportunities, see UNMC health careers guide. - To make connections in your community, contact local hospitals, healthcare clinics, nurses, doctors. - For classroom activities, search the Internet for examples of Punnett Square lessons. - To learn more about the pathway from DNA code to visible physical traits, see the Ubeats Grade 9-10 module From DNA to Protein. - To explore gene expressions, see the Ubeats Grade 9-10 module Gene Expression.